runabh1/assam-arogya/README.md

-# Assam Arogya
+# Arogya Mitra

-Assam Arogya is a healthcare platform designed to provide real-time health monitoring and analysis for healthcare providers in Assam.
+Arogya Mitra is a healthcare platform designed to provide real-time health monitoring and analysis for healthcare providers in Assam.
 It aims to visualize symptom clusters, manage health alerts, and provide tools for better patient care and public health management.

 ## Getting Started